-Management is responsible for the accompanying financial statements of Galion City School District, which comprise the statements listed in the table of contents as of June 30, 2020 and for the year then ended, and the related notes to the financial statements in accordance with accounting principles generally accepted in the United States of America.
-We have performed the compilation engagement in accordance with Statements on Standards for Accounting and Review Services promulgated by the Accounting and Review Services Committee of the AICPA.
+Management is responsible for the accompanying basic financial statements of the Galion City School District, which comprise the statements listed in the table of contents as of June 30, 2021 and for the fiscal year then ended, and the related notes to the financial statements in accordance with accounting principles generally accepted in the United States of America.
+We have performed a compilation engagement in accordance with Statements on Standards for Accounting and Review Services promulgated by the Accounting and Review Services Committee of the AICPA.
 We did not audit or review the financial statements nor were we required to perform any procedures to verify the accuracy or completeness of the information provided by management.
-Accordingly, we do not express an opinion, a conclusion, nor provide any assurance on the financial statements.
+Accordingly, we do not express an opinion, a conclusion, nor provide any assurance on these financial statements.

-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, on pages 3 through 13 and the required supplementary information on pages 68 through 83 be presented to supplement the basic financial statements for purposes of additional analysis.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board which considers it to be an essential part of financial reporting and for placing the basic financial statements in an appropriate operational, economic, or historical context.
-This information is the representation of management.
-The information was subject to our compilation engagement; however, we have not audited or reviewed the information and, accordingly, do not express an opinion, conclusion, nor provide any assurance on such information.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis and the schedules of net pension and other post-employment benefit assets and liabilities, and pension and other post-employment contributions listed in the table of contents be presented to supplement the basic financial statements.
+Such information is presented for purposes of additional analysis and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting and for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Such information is the responsibility of management.
+The required supplementary information was subject to our compilation engagement.
+We have not audited or reviewed the required supplementary information and do not express an opinion, a conclusion, nor provide any assurance on such information.

-Julian & Dure, Inc.
+Julian & Druke, Ime.

-Westerville, Ohio November 16, 2020
+Westerville, Ohio November 12, 2021

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2020 (SEE ACCOUNTANT'S COMPILATION REPORT)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2021 (SEE ACCOUNTANT'S COMPILATION REPORT)

-The management's discussion and analysis of Galion City School District's (the "District") financial performance provides an overall review of the District's financial activities for the fiscal year ended June 30, 2020.
+The management's discussion and analysis of Galion City School District's (the "District") financial performance provides an overall review of the District's financial activities for the fiscal year ended June 30, 2021.
 The intent of this discussion and analysis is to look at the District's financial performance as a whole; readers should also review the basic financial statements and the notes to the basic financial statements to enhance their understanding of the District's financial performance.